Aviahelm/Wyrda/content/index.md

 **Artists**
 1. LeeKoii has commissions open on [VGen](https://vgen.co/leekoii)
 2. KawaiiDragon has commissions open on [VGen](https://vgen.co/BabyKDragon)

+**Writers**
+1. Jade has written some works on [ArchiveOfOurOwn](https://archiveofourown.org/users/Jadethecorn/profile)
+	* Please note there might be NSFW elements.

+## You have guest roles?

+Yeah, guests are a great way for people we love to come join.

+1. Magnolia who streams on [Twitch](https://www.twitch.tv/missmagnoliagaming)
+2. Yoof Ools who is played by [Going2h on Twitch](https://www.twitch.tv/going2h)

 ## How do you do D&D ?